Digital (co)homology modules and digital Pontryagin algebras: Introduction

-This paper is concerned with setting up more algebraic invariants for a digital image with $k$-adjacency.
-The paper is organized as follows: In Section \ref{G} we introduce the general notions of digital images with $k$-adjacency relations.
-In Section \ref{H} we define a digitally standard $n$-simplex, a digitally singular $n$-simplex, the digitally singular $n$-chains, and the digital homology groups of digital images.
-We then construct a covariant functor from a category of digital images and digitally continuous functions to the one of abelian groups and group homomorphisms, and investigate some fundamental and interesting properties of digital homology groups of digital images.
-Moreover, we show that the digital version of the dimension axiom, one of the Eilenberg-Steenrod axioms in algebraic topology, is satisfied.
+The current paper has been organized as follows.
+In Section \ref{G} we introduce the general notions of digital images with $k_X$-adjacent relations.
+In Section \ref{H} we define a digital $n$-simplex, the digital $n$-chains, and the digital homology and cohomology modules over a commutative ring $R$ with identity of digital images.
+We would then construct a covariant and contravariant functor from a category of digital images and digital continuous functions to the one of $R$-modules and $R$-module homomorphisms.
+We also investigate some fundamental and interesting properties of digital homology and cohomology modules and the primitive homology classes of digital images.
+Moreover, we would show that the digital version of the dimension axiom is guaranteed as one of the Eilenberg-Steenrod axioms in algebraic topology.
+In Section \ref{R} we consider a pointed digital Hopf space together with digital multiplications, digital homotopy associative and commutative multiplications, and base point preserving digital Hopf functions between the pointed digital Hopf spaces with digital multiplications based on the pointed digital sets.
+We also explore the important properties of digital primitive cohomology classes and digital Pontryagin algebras in digital Hopf spaces as digital images.